 5. Overheating CPU

-It’s pretty rare to end up with a defective CPU, but that doesn’t mean you shouldn’t overlook it entirely if your system won’t boot.
+It’s rare to end up with a defective CPU, but don't discount the possibility if your system won’t boot.
 We’ll assume you didn’t channel your inner Hulk and mash the CPU into the socket when installing it, bending and breaking pins in the process.
 So, what else could it be?